DavidAppleyard.com

 The appointment of a new British prime minister still requires royal assent, but this is a mere formality.

-Every driver should ensure his passengers are wearing seatbelts.
+Each driver should ensure that all his passengers are wearing seatbelts.

 You should insure valuables against loss, theft or damage.